I once did a review on an online marketing program which charged you close to $5,000 for training.

 But after answering that question, I also began to re-think all those other programs I’ve seen in the past, some of which I’ve actually bought into thinking with the same mentality, how it ended badly, and it occurred to me this question is probably on many people’s minds so I want to cover it.

 The truth is when internet marketing originated and few people knew about ways to succeed on it, it “may” have been somewhat fair to charge so much for such things, but as the internet evolved, and the industry of marketing on it became more and more popular, many products began to be released onto the market that taught you how to succeed and with that, the price of these products should actually be lower if you follow basic economics.

 Yet through most of the reviews I’ve done on these products, I’ve noticed a couple of eerie similarities in the way they market themselves:

 A) They sucker you into buying them saying they’ll teach you $1,000’s worth of information, but charge you very little.
 Somewhere around the price range of $30-$100.
 And when you buy into that product thinking you’re going to get golden nuggets…

 B) They hit you with surprise up-sells after the purchase.
 And these up-sells can cost anywhere from $100’s to even $1,000’s.
 It happens SO often that it’s just ridiculous!

-Programs like My Online Business Empire which charge you close to $20,000+ in up-sells after you buy into it for about $50.
+Programs like My Online Business Empire which is no longer around for such practices, would charge you close to $20,000+ in up-sells after you buy into it for about $50.
 Here are some other companies I’ve reviewed that follow this method:

 - Bring the Fresh.
 You can buy in for a $7 day trial.
 Good information, but all up-sells total to several $1,000.